outscale/COGNAC/bin/README.md

 # construct_path

-generate the C code to create a osc_str that the path of the call.
+Generate the C code to create an osc_str for the path of the call.

 example: